iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Functional Spaces/Metric Space Introduction.md

 ### **Example | Discrete Metric Space**

-**Example 1 | Indicator Metric**
+#### **Example 1 | Indicator Metric**
 > Suppose that we were given any non-empty set $X$ and define the metric $d(x, y)$ such that $d(x, y) = 1$ whenever $x \neq y$, and $=0$ whenever $x = y$, then $(X, d)$ still would form a metric space and this is an example of: discrete metric space.

 **Remarks**

 Remember that a classification error matrix for multi-class labeling in machine learning is an example of such a discrete metric.
 In a more general sense, the number of edges for the *shortest path* between 2 vertex in a graph can also be a discrete metric.
+The continuous analog of the shortest path metric is the geodesic.

 However, one can make the underlying space to be $X$, then this metric has several surprises to it.
 1. Not separable.
 2. Not dense.
 3. Not continuous.

+If the space $X$ is infinite.

 #### **Example 2 | Hamming Distances**